babetke/babetke.github.io/index.md

 author_profile: true
 header:
   image: "/images/IMG_1755.jpeg"
-  caption: "Medicine Park, OK Photo Credit: Briana Betke"
+  caption: "Photo Credit: Briana Betke"
 ---

 # Research interests

 ***

 I am a PhD Candidate in the Ecology, Evolution, and Behavior program at the University of Texas at Austin in the [Meyers lab](http://www.bio.utexas.edu/research/meyers/).
 My research interest is broadly the disease ecology of wildlife and humans.
 More specifically my interests include the impacts of urbanization on wildlife health, host-parasite interactions, human-wildlife interactions, and the implications this may have for spread of zoonotic diseases.
 I am interested in using a combination of field, lab, and quantitative techniques to understand these complex topics from an ecological and epidemiological standpoint.